Cost of Services:

 STANDARD PAYMENTS (how you pay for your estimate and receive it):

 2.)
-After you Submit your first project on the “Submit a New Project” page, your estimate will be created and emailed to you, and your card on file will be charged.
+After you Submit a project on the “Submit a New Project” page, your estimate will be created and emailed to you, and your card on file will be charged.

 3.)
 You’ll receive a transaction receipt in your email showing the description of the estimate and the charge that was made.

 4.)
-After receiving your estimate, you simply review it and submit any revisions on the revision form that need to be made.
-Please see the policy for revisions, to educate yourself.
+After receiving your estimate, you simply review it and respond with any revisions that need to be made.

 If your payment is declined at any point, you will be notified and all EEE services will be on hold until the matter is resolved, including appraisals that are already underway.